Read Your Teammate's Latest Code, Every Day

 Keep your team aligned and motivated.

-• Get daily snapshots of your team's GitHub activity
+• Get automatic daily summaries of your team's GitHub activity

 • Use Pull Request metrics to improve productivity, code quality, and collaboration